Figure skating: World championships in Montreal canceled due to coronavirus

 The flu-like virus, which originated in China late last year, was characterized as a pandemic by the World Health Organization earlier on Wednesday.

+The Italian government imposed a country-wide lockdown on Monday in an attempt to stop the spread of the coronavirus.
+Italy has reported over 10,000 total cases and more than 600 deaths from the virus.

+While the figure skating event has been canceled, the March 14-22 women’s world curling championship in western Canada, where teams from Japan, South Korea, China and Italy are among those due to compete, remains on schedule.

-Reporting by Denise Paglinawan in Toronto; Writing by Frank Pingue; Editing by Leslie Adler and Toby Davis
+Reporting by Denise Paglinawan in Toronto; Additional reporting by Frank Pingue; Editing by Leslie Adler and Toby Davis